 See Table 5-1 for the dates on which the communities of Union County joined the NFIP.
-Each community in Union County is a participating community in the NFIP and is required to have both a well-trained municipal floodplain manager and construction code official to enforce municipal ordinances.
+Of the 21 municipalities, 20 have joined the NFIP.
+The Township of Winfield is not presently a member of the NFIP, but has included joining the program as an action item for this plan update.
+For each community in Union County that is a participating community in the NFIP is required to have both a well-trained municipal floodplain manager and construction code official to enforce municipal ordinances.
 To ensure adequate enforcement of both codes, each community in Union County should encourage additional training opportunities for all code enforcement personnel, to include its municipal floodplain manager.
 These ordinances are intended to addresses methods and practices to minimize flood damage to new and substantial home improvement projects, as well as addressing zoning and sub-division ordinances and state regulations as enforced through the NJDEP.